Office of Civil Rights

 EEO policy and reports

 The CFPB’s employees are its most important resource.
 Employees come from diverse backgrounds and work together to carry out the mission of protecting consumers.
-We oversee an affirmative program for equal opportunity and also ensure all persons can participate equally in the Bureau’s programs and services by offering reasonable accommodations.

 No FEAR Act

 The No FEAR Act is intended to increase the accountability of federal agencies for acts of discrimination or retaliation against employees, former employees, and applicants.
 It requires the CFPB to post a notice of rights and certain equal employment opportunity data.